 Recipient agree and acknowledge that this Agreement cannot be amended or terminated, and no provision may be waived or modified, without the written consent of both Recipient and the Discloser.

-Huber acknowledges that the review of its Confidential Information by the Company may serve to give the Company a deeper understanding of Infinite’s industry in a way that may not be able to be separated from the Company’s other knowledge and Huber agrees that, without in any way limiting the Company’s obligations hereunder, this Agreement shall not restrict the Company’s use of such overall knowledge and understanding of Huber’s industry for the Company’s own internal purposes, including the purchase, sale, consideration of, and decisions related to other investments.
+Huber+Suhner acknowledges that the review of its Confidential Information by the Company may serve to give the Company a deeper understanding of Infinite’s industry in a way that may not be able to be separated from the Company’s other knowledge and Huber+Suhner agrees that, without in any way limiting the Company’s obligations hereunder, this Agreement shall not restrict the Company’s use of such overall knowledge and understanding of Huber+Suhner’s industry for the Company’s own internal purposes, including the purchase, sale, consideration of, and decisions related to other investments.
+For the avoidance of doubt, Company acknowledges that Huber+Suhner under this provision, grants neither a licence nor a right to use intellectual property rights of Huber+Suhner.

-For the avoidance of doubt, Huber acknowledges that certain directors, officers, and employees who serve on the board of directors (or similar governing body) of one or more of the affiliates or portfolio companies of the Company may also serve as a Representative of the Company or in another position or role at the Company (a “Dual Representative”) and no such affiliates or portfolio companies will be deemed to have received such Confidential Information solely as a result of such dual role of any such Dual Representative, provided that such Dual Representative shall not have disclosed any Confidential Information of Huber to such affiliate or portfolio company.
+For the avoidance of doubt, Huber+Suhner acknowledges that certain directors, officers, and employees who serve on the board of directors (or similar governing body) of one or more of the affiliates or portfolio companies of the Company may also serve as a Representative of the Company or in another position or role at the Company (a “Dual Representative”) and no such affiliates or portfolio companies will be deemed to have received such Confidential Information solely as a result of such dual role of any such Dual Representative, provided that such Dual Representative shall not have disclosed any Confidential Information of Huber+Suhner to such affiliate or portfolio company.

 Except as provided herein, this Agreement will continue for a period of two (2) years from the date hereof.